keboola/connection-docs/transformations/r/index.md

 (`in/tables/file.csv`, `out/tables/file.csv`), or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.
 To access downloaded files, use the `in/user/tag` or `/data/in/user/tag` path.
 If you want to dig really deep, have a look at the full [Common Interface Specification](https://developers.keboola.com/extend/common-interface/).
 Temporary files can be written to the `/tmp/` folder.
-Do not use the `/data/` folder for files you do not wish to exchange with KBC.
+Do not use the `/data/` folder for those files you do not wish to exchange with Keboola Connection.

 ## R Script Requirements
 The R script to be run within our environment must meet the following requirements: